PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ### The Solution

 The general philosophy at play is that Errors are considered exceptional.
 Your user data should never be represented as an Error.
 If your users can do something that needs to provide negative guidance, then you should represent that kind of information in GraphQL as Data not as an Error.
-Errors should always represent either developer errors or exceptional circumstances (e.g. the database was offline).(Lee Byron makes that clear in a few comments on the GraphQL-Spec repository.)[https://github.com/graphql/graphql-spec/issues/391#issuecomment-385553207]
+Errors should always represent either developer errors or exceptional circumstances (e.g. the database was offline).[Lee Byron makes that clear in a few comments on the GraphQL-Spec repository.](https://github.com/graphql/graphql-spec/issues/391#issuecomment-385553207)